dhuss42/ft_irc/progress_maustel.md

     -> but irssi does not do so but opens a chatwindow called #0 -> when does this happen?
 How can I avoid?

+- sendMsg and response/error should actually be server functions or call it receiveMsg -> no its ok like that

 ----- questions for david ------
-- look for transcendence partner?
-- sendMsg and response/error should actually be server functions or call it receiveMsg

 ## General Info
 - rebase vs merge